torik42/YaLafi/README.md

 If present, options are also read from a configuration file designated by script variable config\_file (one option per line, possibly with argument).
 Default option values are set at the Python script beginning.
+- option `--lt-directory dir`:<br>
+  directory of the local LT installation; for instance, it has to contain 'languagetool-server.jar';
+  compare the comment at script variable 'ltdirectory' (the default value)
 - option `--output mode`:<br>
   mode is one of plain, html, xml; default: plain; html: generate HTML report, see below for further details; xml: for Vim plug-in, compare section